janaSunrise/spotify-playing-readme/README.md

 Configure the environmental variables by renaming the `.env.example` file to `.env` with the respective values for it.

-Here's the info about the variables
+Here's the info about the `.env` variables

 - `BASE_URL`: This is the basic URL for getting the Callback URLs and more, set it to `localhost:5000` in development mode.